-Mardi Gras is Tuesday, and I have the most fabulous Mardi Gras craft for your kids to make!
+Mardi Gras is coming up, and I have the most fabulous Mardi Gras craft for your kids to make!
 The kids in my daycare made Mardi Gras masks out of paper plates the other day, and they look fantastic!
 This craft is a whole lot of fun, and great for preschoolers right through to tweens.

 Believe it or not, this is the first Mardi Gras craft that we’ve ever made here in my home daycare.
 We don’t celebrate Mardi Gras in our neck of the woods, but I’ve always loved the festive colours and costumes associated with the holiday.
 I thought it would be fun for the kids to get in on a bit of the action in a crafty kind of way this year.

 Before we began crafting, we gathered around the laptop to find out what Mardi Gras is all about.
 We learned that Mardi Gras, also known as Carnival, is french for “Fat Tuesday”.
 It’s also called Shrove Tuesday or Pancake Tuesday in some parts of the world.
 Aha!
 Pancake Tuesday.
 That’s what we call it here.